r-ym/r-ym.github.io/_books/the_nice_and_the_good.md

 layout: book
 link: true
 ---
 Dont know what it is about Murdoch's aesthetic that makes it so distinctive.
 The elements are almost uniform, a character, their decisions, the subsequent muddle, a medium for them to swim in.
 All of it drifting on some indescribable ether in a universe similiar to ours, save for one metaphysical law or the other.
-The way the characters grow and shrink in proportion.
-Seeming grand one moment, and despicable the next, self-loathing at times when you want to yank them and ask why.
-The hysterisis is jarring but Murdoch somehow cuts through the muddle and you follow suit, albeit in a janky staggered motion.
+The way the characters grow and shrink.
+Seemingly grand one moment, small and despicable the next.
+The hysterisis is jarring but Murdoch somehow cuts through the muddle and you follow her obediently but with an unsure gait.

 'Burn After Reading'-esque conspiracy brewing.